A major upgrade to Old Gympie Road

 Old Gympie Road through Kallangur and Dakabin is used by more than 20,000 vehicles per day, and is going to get busier as our population grows.
 The area is also used by pedestrians, cyclists and other active transport users.

-Some users are travelling to places along Old Gympie Road, like Kallangur State School, Dakabin Waste Facility, or local businesses.
+Some users are travelling to places along Old Gympie Road, like Kallangur State School, Dakabin Waste Management Facility, or local businesses.
 Others are using Old Gympie Road for longer trips to other areas.
 All of them need Old Gympie Road to be a safe and efficient transport route.

 Project benefits